deercreeklabs/lancaster/README.md

 In the EDN representation of a named schema, the :name attribute contains the name of the schema, including the namespace, if any.
-In the JSON and PCF representations, the name is also converted from kebab-case to PascalCase, and any namespace is converted from kebab-case to snake_case.
-This matches the Avro spec (which does not allow hyphenated names) and provides easy interop with other languages (Java, JS, C++, etc.)
+In the JSON and PCF representations, the name portion is converted from kebab-case to PascalCase, and any namespace is converted from kebab-case to snake_case.
+This matches the Avro spec (which does not allow hyphenated names) and provides for easy interop with other languages (Java, JS, C++, etc.)

 For example, using the [def-enum-schema](#def-enum-schema) macro: